Expeditie Robinson 2009

-Expeditie Robinson 2009 is the eleventh season of the RTL5 and 2BE reality television series Expeditie Robinson scheduled to be first aired on September 3, 2009.
+Expeditie Robinson 2009 is the eleventh season of the RTL 5 and 2BE reality television series Expeditie Robinson scheduled to be first aired on September 3, 2009.
 It's the first season hosted by Evi Hanssen and Eddy Zoëy, since Ernst-Paul Hasselbach's death in October 2008.

 This season started off with only female contestants.
 While, the male contestants had to survive the jungle before entering the expedition.